ftrotter/CleanApartment/specifications/DS1/Project.md

 # Project Name: Laundry Project

 # Project Use Case
-This is a data specification for me to provide about how disorganized and cluttered my kitchen is
+This is a data specification for me to provide about how disorganized and cluttered my kitchen is.
+In order to make an estimate for work!